marioviti/MIPL/README.md

 My Image Processing Library

 # What is MIPL
-A collection of image processing routines collected from opencv numpy and scipy.
+A collection of image processing routines from opencv, numpy and scipy.

 * python version: 3.5.2
 * opencv verison: 3.2.0